mvolkmann/blog/src/zig.md

 to obtain the actual type.
 Use the builtin function `@typeInfo(variableName)` to get information about the actual type.
-This returns a `std.builtin.Type` object.
+This returns a `std.builtin.Type` which is a typed union.

-TODO: What are the fields in a Type object?
+TODO: Add an example of using this.

 ### Anonymous Functions